folio-org/kitfox-github/.github/docs/snapshot-update-flow.md

-# Application Update Workflow
+# Snapshot Update Flow Workflow

-**Workflow**: `app-update.yml`
+**Workflow**: `snapshot-update-flow.yml`
-**Purpose**: Orchestrates automated module version updates and application descriptor management for FOLIO applications
+**Purpose**: Orchestrates automated module version updates and application descriptor management for FOLIO snapshot operations
-**Type**: Reusable workflow (`workflow_call`)
+**Type**: Reusable workflow (`workflow_call`) **Related Ticket**: RANCHER-2571, Item #8

 ## 🎯 Overview

-This workflow orchestrates the complete continuous integration process for FOLIO applications.
-It coordinates three specialized workflows to check for newer module versions, validate changes, and commit updates.
-It's the core orchestration workflow powering FOLIO's snapshot CI system.
+This workflow orchestrates the complete snapshot update flow for FOLIO applications.
+It coordinates specialized workflows and actions to check for newer module versions, validate changes, and commit updates.

 ## 🏗️ Refactored Architecture

 The workflow has been refactored into modular components for better reusability and maintainability:

 1. **`update-application.yml`** - Module version checking and descriptor generation
-2. **`verify-application.yml`** - Application validation and registry operations
+2. **`validate-application`** action - Application descriptor validation
+3. **`publish-app-descriptor`** action - Publishing descriptors to FAR
-3. **`commit-application-changes.yml`** - Git operations for committing changes
+4. **`commit-application-changes.yml`** - Git operations for committing changes

 This orchestrator workflow coordinates these components and handles failure scenarios.